oco14/gameOfLife/README.md

 3)- mixRun.py will run a simulation of conways game a life with a few added rules.
-         The longer a cell is active the older it becomes after a certain age the cell will "bloom" causing all surronding cells to become active The difference between this and aging rules is that a new cell is created it inherites the colors of its parents. also when a cell blooms the new surronding cells will have the same color but with 50 added to the green value when a cell would obtain a green color value of over 255 the green color is cleared and 50 is added to blue the same is true for blue to red
+         The longer a cell is active the older it becomes after a certain age the cell will "bloom" causing all surronding cells to become active The difference between this and aging rules is that when a new cell is created, it inherites the colors of its parents. also when a cell blooms the new surronding cells will have the same color but with 50 added to the green value when a cell would obtain a green color value of over 255 the green color is cleared and 50 is added to blue. the same is true for blue to red